poolik/classfinder/README.md

 Classpath / folder scanner to find specific classes.
 Classes can be filtered with various filters to find only those that match some specific criteria.

+Classfinder is an ideal library to create your own lightweight frameworks or tools, where you need to dynamically find implementations of some interface or initiate objects.
+See examples below.

+Once you've found the needed classes you can initiate new objects by using ```Class.forName(classInfo.getClassName()).newInstance()```

 This library is based on https://github.com/bmc/javautil.
 I extracted the ```ClassFinder``` related portion of that library and updated it to work with asm 4.1 (there's binary incompatibility between asm 3.x and 4.x).